GeekMasher/geekmasher.dev/content/sast/codeql/22-12-10--codeql-partical-paths.md

 This is a very useful technique when you are trying to debug a query and you are not sure where the data is coming from or where it is going to.
 If you are a security researcher and are trying to find a vulnerability in a piece of code, this can be very useful to see where the data is flowing to and from.

+Partial paths can be used in any languages that CodeQL supports, I will be using Python in this blog post as it is the language I am most familiar with.

 ## How do I use partial paths?